- Research article

 Additional file 5: Peptide map of SEPT11.
 Amino acid sequence of full length SEPT11 (429 aa) marked with peptides identified in shotgun proteomics approaches (solid underline), mapped unique peptides in targeted proteomics (red color), peptides quantified using targeted proteomics (bold), and immunizing peptide used in development of in-house SEPT11 rabbit polyclonal antibody (dotted underline).
 (PDF 10 KB)

-Additional file 7: Assessment of SEPT11 in detergent-soluble fractions by immunoblotting.
+Additional file 7: .
 Triton X-100 (a) and Sarkosyl (b) fractions extracted from frontal cortex samples of individual FTLD-U and control cases were immunoblotted with an N-terminus specific rabbit polyclonal SEPT11 antibody.
 While full-length SEPT11 (49 kDa) is abundant in both detergent-soluble fractions, the low molecular weight fragments noted in the urea fractions (Figure 3) were decreased or absent in these fractions.
 The band noted at ~40 kDa is non-specific as determined by preabsorption studies using the immunizing peptide.
 (PDF 86 KB)

 About this article